 Tasty Tips for Making the Best Vegan Fried Rice

 Making the best vegan fried rice is all about getting the right flavors and textures.
-With a few simple tips, you can turn this classic dish into a delicious, satisfying meal that everyone will love.
-Here are the top four suggestions that helped us the most:
+Here are the top five suggestions that helped us the most:

 Cook your rice well in advance and make sure it’s completely cool.
 Once chilled, the grains will become firmer and give you fried rice with a more satisfying, toothsome bite.